tung-lin/emqx-chart/README.md

 # Introduction
-This chart bootstraps an emqx deployment on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps an emqx deployment on a Kubernetes cluster using the Helm package manager. (fork from https://github.com/emqx/emqx-chart)

+Add following configurations:
+1. extraVolumes: Extra volumes to attach to the statefulset
+2. extraVolumeMounts: Extra volume mounts to mount to the statefulset

 # Prerequisites
 + Kubernetes 1.6+